singlestore-labs/singlestore-hasura-connector/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-purple.svg?style=flat)](LICENSE)
 [![Status](https://img.shields.io/badge/status-alpha-yellow.svg?style=flat)](./readme.md)

-The Hasura SingleStore Connector allows for connecting to a SingleStore database to give you an instant GraphQL API on top of your data.
+The Hasura SingleStore Connector ("the connector") enables you to connect to a SingleStore database and gives instant access to a GraphQL API on top of your data.

-This connector is built using the [Typescript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).
+This connector is built using the [Typescript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript) and, it implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).

 <!-- TODO: update when connector will be published -->
 - [Connector information in the Hasura Hub](https://hasura.io/connectors/singlestore)